 Frankly, I don’t know anyone who wouldn’t benefit from WHOOP.

 The WHOOP team constantly adds new activities the strap can track.
-As of this writing, WHOOP can track the following: Australian football, baseball, basketball, boxing, caddying, climbing, coaching, commuting, cross country skiing, cycling, dancing, diving, duathlon, elliptical, fencing, field hockey, football, functional fitness (i.e., CrossFit), gaming, golf, gymnastics, hiking/rucking, horseback riding, ice bath, ice hockey, jumping rope, kayaking, lacrosse, martial arts, meditation, motocross, motor racing, mounting biking, obstacle course racing, paddle boarding, pilates, powerlifting, rock climbing, rowing, rugby, running, sailing, skateboarding, skiing, snowboarding, soccer, softball, squash, stair climbing, surfing, swimming, tennis, track and field, triathlon, ultimate Frisbee, volleyball, walking, water polo, weightlifting, wrestling and yoga.
+As of recently, WHOOP can track the following: Australian football, badminton, barre, baseball, basketball, boxing, caddying, climbing, coaching, commuting, cricket, cross country skiing, CrossFit training, cycling, dancing, diving, duathlon, elliptical, fencing, field hockey, football, functional fitness, gaming, golf, gymnastics, hiking/rucking, horseback riding, ice bath, ice hockey, inline skating, jiu jitsu, jumping rope, kayaking, lacrosse, manual labor, martial arts, meditation, motocross, motor racing, mounting biking, obstacle course racing, operations – – flying, operations – medical, operations – tactical, operations – water, paddle tennis, paddle boarding, pickleball, pilates, powerlifting, rock climbing, rowing, rugby, running, sailing, sauna, skateboarding, skiing, snowboarding, soccer, softball, spikeball, spinning, squash, stair climbing, surfing, swimming, tennis, track and field, triathlon, ultimate Frisbee, volleyball, walking, water polo, weightlifting, wheelchair pushing, wrestling and yoga.

 You can also pick “other” if none of the above match the activity you’d like to track.

 You can use the carrying case to securely store the battery pack and charging cable, thus reducing the risk of losing either one.